All about Luxembourg's Working Holiday Program!

 There are advantages to both options.
 Wise registration is simple and quick, but traditional banks offer the possibility of issuing and depositing cheques, if that is something you need.
 So you could make a Wise account first and then a traditional account once you arrive in Luxembourg.

 Once your application is approved, you’ll need to think about where to live, especially in the first few days and weeks.
 If you are planning on renting long term housing, we recommend you wait until you arrive in Luxembourg before paying a deposit or signing anything.
 Never send money to anyone without seeing the place in person.
+A work contract is often required to secure long-term housing, so it is recommended to use rental agencies or websites for long-term stays.

 For your first couple of weeks, you could consider Airbnb or hotels.
 But the most affordable option is going to be youth hostels.
 You can find some great ones on Hostelworld.